david942j/one_gadget/README.md

 Consider this scenario when exploiting:
 1. Able to write on GOT (Global Offset Table)
-2. Libc base address is unknown
+2. Base address of libc is *unknown*

 In this scenario you can choose to write two low-byte on a GOT entry with one-gadget's two low-byte.
 If the function offset on GOT is close enough with the one-gadget,